tum-esi/wot-sys/Devices/python-Scrollphathd/proposal.md

 &nbsp;
 #### Problem Context:

 Scrollphathd is a simple IoT device with a display of size 17x7.
 It runs a flask server and when it receives a bmp image, it displays the image for 10 seconds.
-It can currently work only with bmp images of size 17x7 with bpp value of 8.
+It can currently work only with bmp images of size 17x7 with bit per pixel value of 8.
 &nbsp;

 ### Possible solutions: